JoeNoonan/wvsr/README.md

 ## Examples

-Below shows examples of the total functionality of the package so far.
+Below shows some examples of the functionality so far.
 Note that the resulting tables produced below are filtered for clarity.

 ```
 ### Reading the dataset, read_wvs_data() is just a wrapper for read_dta().